Philip J. Fay, Ph.D. (1953-2014)

 Beyond his scientific accomplishments, Fred’s quick wit and sense of humor were legendary.
 It was always enjoyable to be in a room with Fred.
 He will be terribly missed.

 For more infomation on Dr. Sherman and his research please continue reading the D&C article as well as Science Magazine's retrospective and browse the list of his publications.
-Also, in an article appearing in the Feb 2, 2014 Democrat and Chronicle, Steve Dewhurst, Vice Dean for Research and Professor and Chair of the Microbiology & Immunology Department at UR Medical Center comments on why Fred was a brilliant scientist.
+Additionally, in an article appearing in the Feb 2, 2014 Democrat and Chronicle, Steve Dewhurst, Vice Dean for Research and Professor and Chair of the Microbiology & Immunology Department at UR Medical Center comments on why Fred was a brilliant scientist.
 Also, in an article appearing in the March-April 2014 Rochester Review magazine, Mark Dumont, Professor of Biochemistry & Biophysics, pays tribute to Fred’s life and work.

 Please also see Fred's collection of Yeast-Genetics inspired T-shirts here.